 The Company leases office equipment under a three year capital lease with payments commencing in February 2014.
+The capital lease amounts are included in accrued expenses and other liabilities.

-At June 30, 2014, the Company's future minimum payments required under these leases are as follows:
+At March 31, 2015, the Company's future minimum payments required under these leases are as follows: